Ateuluz/final-reality/README.md

 Weapons cannot be equipped by characters unable to use them.

-When trying to assign a weapon already with an owner, nothing will happen.
+When trying to assign a weapon with an owner already, an exception will be thrown.
-Likely to change no action to an exception raise.

 Double dispatch implementation for weapon assignation.
 All [characters](#characters) call upon equip method, which varies depending on the class that called upon it.

 > The change of weapon mechanic is under revision, for it may lead to unexpected outcomes in turn taking.
+> Planning on only letting weapons be replaced by certain other weapons that follow certain weight restriction
+> so as not to break the game mechanics (Changing to an OP weapon after using a lighter one to take a turn sooner).

+> A method for retrieving magic attack was defined in the Weapon interface, it is meant to throw an error unless it is a magic weapon.
+This way we can implement [spells](#spells) that are dependent on the weapon used, giving more game mechanics to use.

 ## Enemies